Nissan Juke: Nissan Gripz concept

+Overview

 The second-generation Juke was unveiled on 3 September 2019 in London, Paris, Milan, Barcelona and Cologne.
 It went in production in October 2019.
 Nissan continued to build the Juke at its plant in Sunderland, UK.
 Customer deliveries begun in late November in European markets.

 The vehicle is larger than its predecessor, and based on an all-new CMF-B platform shared with the second-generation Renault Captur and the fifth-generation Renault Clio.
 The new platform makes extensive use of high-strength steel which is claimed to offer better stability, performance, and cornering capabilities.
 Despite that, the second-generation Juke is lighter by around 23 kg compared to the previous-generation model.

 Nissan claims rear-seat knee room is increased by 58 mm, rear head room by 11 mm, and the boot capacity is now 20 percent bigger at 422 L because of its larger size.
 The new Juke adopts an all-new dashboard layout with a 'floating' central display, a new multifunction steering wheel, and a reduced number of buttons on the centre console.

 Initial engine option is the 1.0-litre three-cylinder DIG-T turbocharged petrol engine which produces 117 PS and 180 Nm.
 In March 2022, a 1.6-litre petrol hybrid engine option from the Renault Captur was introduced alongside the 2022 improved model.

 For most markets outside Europe and Australasia, the second-generation Juke was never introduced as it was replaced by the V platform-based Kicks.
 The Kicks was revealed in North America in 2017 for 2018 model year, directly replacing the Juke.
 The Juke was also phased out in Japan and several Southeast Asian markets in favour of the Kicks e-Power.

 The second-generation Juke was released in Australia in May 2020, with four trim levels available.
 It was also launched in Taiwan in November 2020, and sold alongside the locally assembled Kicks.